MiSTer-devel/PSX_MiSTer/README.md

 You can hide these messages with an OSD option, by default they are on.

 List of Errors:
-E1     - missing CD command
-E2     - CPU exception
+- E2     - CPU exception
-E3..E6 - GPU hangs (e.g. corrupt display list)
+- E3..E6 - GPU hangs (e.g. corrupt display list)

 # Status